 - a substantial part of the revenue is achieved among a limited number of customers.
-In 2014 the top 3 customers accounted for approximately 80% of total revenue; - in the yearly realisation of the revenue AND is dependent on the realisation of substantial revenue from new licenses.
-In 2014 the revenue from one-off nature amounted to 60% of the total annual revenue; - AND is currently making substantial investments in the upgrade of the navigation map of North-America.
-For the generation of potential revenue from the sale of this map AND is depending on the successful execution of this investment, and is thereby dependent on the performance of outsourcing parties, the achievement of the necessary level of quality, as well as the timely completion of the investment within the determined budget; - in general a potential new client needs to adjust its software to integrate a new map-supplier in its product.
+In 2015 the top 3 customers accounted for approximately 81% (2014: 80%) of total revenue: - in the yearly realization of the revenue AND is dependent on the realization of substantial revenue from new licenses.
+In 2015 the revenue from one-off nature amounted to 78% (2014: 60%) of the total annual revenue; - 71% of the 2015 revenue (2014: 21%) was generated by contracts in dollars and it is expected that sales of the navigation map of North America will result in a relative increase in the number of dollar-denominated contracts signed with American players; - AND is currently making substantial investments in the upgrade of the navigation map of North America.
+For the generation of potential revenue from the sale of this map AND is depending on the successful execution of this investment, and is thereby dependent on the performance of outsourcing parties, the achievement of the necessary level of quality, as well as the timely completion of the investment within the determined budget.
+By year-end 2015, the navigation map of North America was almost ready, and the first customer has since been signed up; - in general a potential new client needs to adjust its software to integrate a new map-supplier in its product.
 This extra investment for this new client can lead to a longer lead-time of the sales-process.
-Furthermore this extra investment potentially forms an additional barrier in closing the sale: - for maintenance of the database and further development AND is dependent on the availability of (geographic) sources and technology from third-parties.
-Limitations in the availability of these sources and technologies can lead to maps and technologies of AND which might be insufficiently developed and/or maintained:

-- AND is active in a strongly dynamic and competitive industry.
+Furthermore this extra investment potentially forms an additional barrier in closing the sale; - for maintenance of the database and further development AND is dependent on the availability of (geographic) sources and technology from third-parties.
+Limitations in the availability of these sources and technologies can lead to maps and technologies of AND which might be insufficiently developed and/or maintained; - AND is active in a strongly dynamic and competitive industry.
 The technology for the production and maintenance of digital maps is very innovative and competitive.
 This requires continuous investment and innovation from AND to adjust its organization to the trends in the industry.
-Shortcomings in the adjustment of the organisation to trends can have a substantial negative effect on the business and financial position of AND; - within the industry in which AND operates large, known parties are active with more financial and technical means, a higher mapcoverage as well as a larger workforce than AND.
-This offers them more possibilities to finance and utilize potential opportunities in the market: - the free or low-cost availability of maps and data.
-This may lead to pressure on the earningcapacity of the maps and technologies of AND: - in the market in which AND operates, careful compliance with legal intellectual property provisions as well as maintaining AND's own thereto related conditions to protect its own intellectual property rights is a critical aspect.
+Shortcomings in the adjustment of the organization to trends can have a substantial negative effect on the business and financial position of AND; - within the industry in which AND operates large, known parties are active with more financial and technical

+- means, a higher map-coverage as well as a larger workforce than AND.
+This offers them more possibilities to finance and utilize potential opportunities in the market; - the free or low-cost availability of maps and data.
+This may lead to pressure on the earning-capacity of the maps and technologies of AND; - in the market in which AND operates, careful compliance with legal intellectual property provisions as well as maintaining AND's own thereto related conditions to protect its own intellectual property rights is a critical aspect.
 AND might be confronted with claims for infringement on the intellectual property rights of others which may lead to payment for damages which can have a negative influence on the financial position.
-Furthermore this can lead to decreased map-coverage; - AND is working with parties who in general require strict secrecy and confidentiality.
+Furthermore, this can lead to decreased map-coverage; - AND is working with parties who in general require strict secrecy and confidentiality.
 AND might be confronted with claims if the secrecy and confidentiality requirements of other parties are violated.
 This can lead to payment for damages as well as loss of large clients; - unforeseen disruptions in the business operations as well as disasters can bring damage to AND.
 If these circumstances present themselves, this can lead to delay and discontinuity of the services as well as leading to loss of critical assets, such as systems, maps and data.